liquidx/liquidx-mem/README.md

 In 2024, Mem is being migrated from Firebase Firestore to MongoDB and from Firebase Functions to regular SvelteKit functions.

+We keep using Firebase Authentication, but all other functions are going to be migrated to S3 compatible storage and MongoDB.

 # Setup (Work in Progress)

 Instructions to set up for yourself is still work in progress, but the basics are:

-1. Setup a Firebase project with Firestore, Hosting and Functions enabled.
+1. Setup a Firebase project Authentication enabled.
    a.
 Run firebase init and select the above.
    b.
 Overwrite .firebaserc to use your firebase project.